lacoseismic/nshmp-haz/docs/pages/Ground-Motion-Models.md

 [[_TOC_]]

-* How to add links to javadocs? ...not possible in wiki (separate repo)? except with external http gitlab urls?
+TODO: add links to GMM javadocs?

-* include NSHM that used each model?
+TODO: list NSHMs that used each model?

-* save horizontal space in table by moving notes to table footnotes. this has to be done manually (see NGA-East model IDs), since markdown footnotes always appear at the bottom of the page
+TODO: save horizontal space in table by moving notes to table footnotes (must be done manually because markdown footnotes are always at the bottom of the page)

+## GMM Configuration

-**gmm-config.json** Required adjacent to any `gmm-tree.json`.
-This file specifies the applicability distance of the associated GMM's and any additional epistemic uncertainty model and properties to apply to median ground motions derived from the GMM's.
-This uncertainty is distinct from the built-in aleatory variability (standard deviation or sigma) of the GMM's themselves.
-Use `null` values to indicate that no additional uncertainty model should be applied.
-Supported uncertainty models are detailed in the [ground motion models](ground-motion-models) section.
-For example:
+A **gmm-config.json** file governs how GMMs are applied in a NSHM and is required adjacent to any `gmm-tree.json` file.
+It specifies a maximum distance at which associated GMMs are applicable.
+It may also specify a model of additional epistemic uncertainty and the logic tree used to apply it to median ground motions derived from the GMMs.
+If no such model is required, the `epistemic-model` and `epistemic-tree` members must be `null`.
+This uncertainty is disctinct from the built-in aleatory variability (standard deviation or sigma) of the GMMs themselves.
+See [GMM Uncertainty Models](#gmm-uncertainty-models) for details on additional epistemic uncertainty in GMMs.

+A sample `gmm-config.json` file that specifies no additional epistemic uncertainty model:

 ```json
 {